Dallmayr: History

 The origins of the company can be traced back to the year 1700.
 At this time, the Munich merchant Christian Reitter ran a business that is considered the direct precursor of the present company.
 Around 1870, the business came into the ownership of Alois Dallmayr, whose name the company still bears today.
 He sold the business to Therese and Anton Randlkofer in 1895.
-Under the management of Therese Randlkofer, a remarkable businesswoman for that time, the Stammhaus (original store) developed into one of the leading delicatessen houses in Europe, with no less than 15 royal purveyor titles.
+Under the management of Therese, a remarkable businesswoman for that time, the Stammhaus (original store) developed into one of the leading delicatessen houses in Europe, with no less than 15 royal purveyor titles.
 In 1933, Dallmayr's coffee era began: In this year, a coffee merchant from Bremen, Konrad Werner Wille, came to Munich and established a specialist coffee department in the "Delikatessenhaus Dallmayr" that still exists today, which has achieved international renown, amongst other things, due to the television advertisement for Dallmayr Prodomo.
 The coffee business developed so successfully that in 1985 it was established as a spin-off, the independent subsidiary Alois Dallmayr Kaffee OHG, which represents "Coffee & Tea," now the largest business unit in the company.
 The Nestlé corporate group acquired an interest in Alois Dallmayr Kaffee OHG to 50%; this was reduced to 25% in 2003.
 In July 2015, it was agreed that the remaining coffee sector shares should be re-purchased from Nestlé by Alois Dallmayr KG, but that cooperation was to be continued in sales.